Structural Generalizability: The Case of Similarity Search: Empirical Evaluation

-We use 5 datasets in our experiments.
-We use a subset of DBLP data with 1,227,602 nodes and 2,692,679 edges, which contains information about publications in computer science.
-We add information about the area for each conference in DBLP from Microsoft Academic Search.
-Figure~\ref{fig-dblp1-1} shows fragments of DBLP.
-We also use a subset of Microsoft Academic Search data with 44,044 nodes and 44,196 edges whose fragments are shown Figure~\ref{fig:ex-fdgraphs1}.
-We use Arxiv High Energy Physics paper citation graph from SNAP with 34,536 nodes and 42,158 edges whose fragments are shown in Figure~\ref{fig:friend2}.
-We use a subset of IMDb data with 2,409,252 nodes and 7,525,281 edges whose fragments are shown in Figure~\ref{fig:others_imdb}.
-We also use WSU course database from {\it cs.washington.edu/research/xmldatasets} with 1,124 nodes and 1,959 edges, which contains information about courses, instructors, and course offerings.
-Figure~\ref{fig:fig-course1} shows fragments of this dataset.
-We implement our and other algorithms using MATLAB 8.5 on a Linux server with 64GB memory and two quad core processors.
+{\bf Datasets:} We use 4 datasets in our experiments: DBLP, Microsoft Academic Search (MAS), WSU course dataset, and a Biomedical dataset ({\biomed}). {\em DBLP} consists of 1,227,602 nodes and 2,692,679 edges, which contains bibliographic information of publications in computer science.
+We add information about the research areas for each conference in DBLP from information extracted from Microsoft Academic Search (MAS).
+Figure~\ref{fig:dblp1} depicts the schema of DBLP.
+We also use a subset of Microsoft Academic Search data with 44,068 nodes and 44,220 edges.
+MAS contain information about papers, conferences, areas, e.g., {\it Databases}, and keywords of each paper and/or area, e.g., {\it indexing}.
+WSU course database\footnote{\it cs.washington.edu$\bslash$research$\bslash$xmldatasets} contains information about courses, instructors and course offerings in the university.
+The dataset consists of 1,124 nodes and 1,959 edges.
+Figure~\ref{fig:course1} depicts the schema of WSU dataset.
+The Biomedical dataset ({\biomed}), is made available to us as a part of an NIH funded project and contains information about genetic conditions, diseases, drugs, and their relationships.
+Figure~\ref{fig:biomed} depicts a fragment of {\biomed}.
+It consists of 43,307 nodes and 1,742,970 edges.